cubangnocchi/Pro001/README.md

         >
         > Partial class Maze responsible for building the maze by placing procedurally MapObjects like doors, obstacles, traps, and more in order to follow a logic established by an enumerated taxonomy of mazes.
         >
-        > Lee's algorithm will be used for inteligent location of mapObjects
+        > Lee's algorithm will be used for intelligent location of mapObjects.

       - **[MazeGenerator.cs](./Resourses/Logic/Maze/MazeGenerator.cs)**
         > [⚠️] untested